 As virtualization gains more and more ground in IT centers around the world, “old bit heads” like myself know that this is not anything new.
-Heck, virtualization has been around since the late 60’s, the big difference is in the old glass house days there were lots and lots of people to support those installations and the vendors “owned” everything – soup to nuts.
+Virtualization has been around since the late 60’s, the big difference is that in the old “glass house” days, there were lots of people supporting those installations.
+The vendors “owned” everything – soup to nuts.

 The hardware, the OS, the applications, the services and the virtualization layer all came from one source.
-That made life easy because A) It was all designed to work together.
-B) If it didn’t, you had one throat to choke.
+That made life easy because A) It was all designed to work together, and B) If it didn’t, you had one problem to fix.

-So what if there was a way where you could rely on your server, be assured that it won’t fail, and won’t have to restart.
-Where you wouldn’t lose all the data in memory, or what was being written out to disk.
+So what if there was a way where you could rely on your server, be assured that it won’t fail, and won’t have to restart, where you wouldn’t lose all the data in memory, or what was being written out to disk?
 Let’s take it a step further, what if the machine “told you” it was having some issues, what if it was preemptive and proactive in its diagnoses?
-That even if there was an issue, even a hardware failure, the server would keep on chugging along and users would be completely unaffected and repairs could take place without the server ever going down.
+That even if there was an issue, even a hardware failure, the server would keep on chugging along and users would be completely unaffected and repairs could take place without the server ever going down?
 Impossible… Well this is what Stratus Technologies has been doing for over 31 years.
-But don’t take our word for it.
+But don’t just take our word for it.

 To see the full customer case study Click here.